TraderPilotTraderPilot

 • 1Every trade enters with a stop defined before the position is opened.

-• 2An ATM template turns your exit plan into something automatic.
+• 2An ATM template turns your exit plan into infrastructure, not intention.

-• 3Per-trade risk is measured in money, not loose ticks.
+• 3Per-trade risk is measured in money: ticks × tick value × contracts.

-• 4A daily loss limit is what separates a bad session from a blown account.
+• 4A daily loss limit with lockout is what separates a bad session from a blown account.

-• 5An add-on like TraderPilot Pro enforces those limits so you don't depend on discipline.
+• 6An add-on like TraderPilot Pro enforces those limits so you don't depend on discipline.

 — Contents